vjoseph21/rainfall-forecasting/README.md

 The data was acquired from the open source data portal of India.
 This data set contains monthly rainfall data of 36 meteorological subdivisions of India from 1901-2015.
 Rainfall is measured in mm.
 For this project, the state of Kerala was considered for analysis.

 ## Final Presentation
-The overall analysis and results of this project are documented in the [final presentation](https://github.com/vjoseph21/air-quality-prediction/blob/main/Report.pdf "final_report").
+The overall analysis and results of this project are documented [here](https://github.com/vjoseph21/rainfall-forecasting/blob/main/Presentation.pdf "final_presentation").